ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

 {NOTE: }

 * **Aggregation**
-  Queries can easily create powerful statistics by aggregating time series into groups by chosen time frames like an hour or a week, and retrieving values from each group by criteria like `Min` for the lowest value, `Count` for the number of values in the group, etc.
+  Queries can easily create powerful statistics by aggregating time series entries into groups by chosen time frames like an hour or a week, and retrieving values from each group by criteria like `Min` for the lowest value, `Count` for the number of values in the group, etc. Time series data can also be aggregated using the entry [tags](../../../document-extensions/timeseries/overview#tags).

 * **Projection** by criteria
   Queries can explicitly select the criteria by which values would be retrieved